abachman/geminstaller_builder/README.md

     # etc...

-Finally, at the end of `template.rb`, I have:

-    @geminstaller.save

-at which point, geminstaller_build consults the currently available gems to build the appropriate geminstaller.yml files.
+Any number of templates can add gems to the collection.
+When `@geminstaller.save` is called, geminstaller_builder consults the currently available gems to build the appropriate geminstaller.yml files.
+The save command should probably wait until after all external templates have been loaded.

 ## Note on Patches/Pull Requests